 How is BMI measured?

 BMI is a mathematical calculation of your weight (in pounds) times 703 divided by your height (in inches) squared.
-You can figure out your BMI on your own using the formula below:
+You can figure out your BMI on your own using this formula:

 What does my BMI mean?

-No matter what your BMI percentile is, it’s important to ask if it’s changed over the last couple of years.
+No matter what your BMI percentile is, it’s important to ask if it has changed over the last few years.
 Although BMI can change when you’re growing or going through puberty, teens should ideally stay at about the same BMI percentile during their teen years.
 If your BMI percentile changes a lot either up or down, you should talk to your health care provider about possible reasons for the change.
-For people 20 years and older, BMI is compared against all other adults; healthy ranges do not differ by age or by gender and are no longer given in percentiles.

 What if my BMI is high?